 The experience of the World War II and the starvation suffered during that time by my grandparents, has left a deep scar on them to this day, even when performing the most natural daily task in their lives, and in their life-style.
 Although today, they live a comfortable and respectable life, they are the most frugal people I’ve ever known.

 They are a great example: if something can be recycled or used again, they know what and how to get it done!

-Bread, for example, the most basic and precious food, was for them essential; something completly different to the value we give it today.
-It was home made, often using whole grain flour from the mill, and coming from wheat patiently grown, and whose swaying golden sheaves were like a sea, have remained as the background of the many memories of those long gone days that my grandparents have kept with such an amazing clarity.
+Bread, for example, the most basic and precious food, was for them essential; something completely different to the value we give it today.
+It was home made, often using whole grain flour from the mill, and coming from wheat patiently grown, and whose swaying golden sheaves were like a sea, have remained as the background of the many memories of those long-gone days that my grandparents have kept with such amazing clarity.

 So, every time I’m about to throw something away, I think of him and try to find a way of using the left-over.
 In doing this, I feel I respect his life-story and, at the same time, it’s a small lesson against waste.

 Exactly as my grandmother does, I keep the stale bread in a paper bag until it’s full and then I decide to use it to make one or two “recycling” recipes.

 My favourite one is the recipe I’m writing here, in which the stale bread is transformed into a scrumptious cake with enough chocolate to stop even the most depressing pre-menstrual syndrome in history.